Binghamton University: Student organizations

+Transportation

+Bus transportation on campus and in some neighborhoods is provided by the student-owned and operated OCC Transport.
+OCCT is free for all students; it is supported by mandatory student activity and transportation fees and by funds and resources provided by the university.
+OCCT is managed by the Student Association.
+Students, faculty and staff can ride the Broome County Transit bus system for free, paid for through a portion of the transportation fee.

 Athletics

 Binghamton University's Intercollegiate Athletics program is an NCAA Division I program.

 The Intercollegiate Athletics program comprises 21 sports that compete in the America East Conference for all sports except wrestling and golf.
 The 21 sports include Baseball, Men's & Women's Basketball, Men's & Women's Cross Country, Men's Golf, Men's & Women's Lacrosse, Men's & Women's Soccer, Softball, Men's & Women's Swimming & Diving, Men's & Women's Tennis, Men's & Women's Indoor Track, Men's & Women's Outdoor Track, Women's Volleyball and Men's Wrestling.

 The school also hosts several intramural and inter-community sports.
 Binghamton University, and more specifically Hinman College, is considered to be the creator of Co-Rec Football, a popular version of flag/touch football and is generally played amongst several teams within each dormitory community.

 Binghamton athletics gained significant negative attention during the Binghamton University basketball scandal in 2010, when it was revealed that the school had compromised its integrity and committed internal violations in pursuit of athletic glory.
 The scandal left Binghamton's basketball team in ruin.